-- Water revenues decreased by \$5 million, mainly reflecting an 11.4% decrease in billed water consumption offset by a 9.5% water rate increase in the current fiscal year. - Wastewater revenues increased by \$4 million, mainly reflecting an 8.5% rate increase in the current fiscal year. - Operating expense decreased by \$21 million, primarily as a result of negative \$21 million pension expense per implementation of GASB 68 in fiscal year 2015.
-Due to the current drought raw water expenses increased by of \$2 million and water treatment and distribution expenses increased by \$2 million as a result of purchase of supplement water supply and additional expenses incurred to treat local reservoir water.
-General administration expenses decreased by \$12 million primarily as a result of a \$5 million decrease in amortization expenses and additional \$10 million capitalized administration expenses. - Non-operating net expense decreased by \$4 million primarily due to the \$3 million increase in bond interest expense paid for advance refunding offset by the \$8 million reclassification of the change of equity in JPA partnership fund from amortization expense to non-operating expense in the prior fiscal year. - Capital contributions increased by \$24 million primarily reflecting an increase of \$11 million in system capacity charges and \$12 million in earned contributions on constructions received in current fiscal year compared to the prior year.
+- Water revenues increased by \$59 million, reflecting an 8% water rate increase offset by a 13.8% decrease in billed water consumption and an additional \$51 million drought surcharge in the current fiscal year. - Wastewater revenues remained stable in the current fiscal year compared to the prior year. - Operating expense increased by \$30 million, primarily due to a \$21 million increase in supplemental water purchase and a \$6 million increase in water treatment and distribution expenses to deliver and treat the additional water supply from the Sacramento River. - Non-operating net expense decreased by \$9 million primarily due to a \$15 million decrease in bond interest expense resulting from lower net adjusted interest expense and no non-recurring interest expense paid for advance refunding as in the prior fiscal year.
+The decrease in expense was offset by the \$3 million decrease of equity in JPA partnership fund compared to additional equity recognized in the prior fiscal year and \$3 million decrease in other income from lower land sales in the current fiscal year. - Capital contributions decreased by \$10 million primarily reflecting a decrease of \$22 million in seismic improvement surcharges, which have now ended, offset by a \$10 million increase in system capacity charges and an increase of \$2 million in grants and other reimbursements in the current fiscal year compared to the prior year.
 Page 16 contains additional capital contributions information.

-In the previous fiscal year, the District's total operating revenue of \$462 million for the year increased by \$35 million and total operating expense of \$406 million for the year increased by \$21 million.
-The District's change in net position (including capital contributions) decreased from \$37 million in fiscal year 2013 to \$35 million fiscal year 2014.
-The District's total net position increased from \$1,629 million to \$1,664 million during fiscal year 2014.
+In the previous fiscal year, the District's total operating revenue of \$464 million for the year increased by \$2 million and total operating expense of \$385 million for the year decreased by \$21 million.
+The change in net position (including capital contributions) increased from \$35 million in the previous fiscal year to \$87 million in fiscal year 2015.
+The District's total net position decreased from \$1,664 million to \$1,274 million during fiscal year 2015 after \$477 million prior period adjustment per implementation of GASB 68.

-The major components of the District's results of operations in fiscal year 2014 were:
+The major components of the District's results of operations in fiscal year 2015 were:

-- Water revenues increased by \$31 million, mainly reflecting a 9.75% water rate increase in fiscal year 2014. - Wastewater revenues increased by \$4 million, mainly reflecting a 9% rate increase in fiscal year 2014. - Power revenues decreased by \$2 million over fiscal year 2013 due to lower precipitation and run-off for power generation in fiscal year 2014 as compared to the previous fiscal year. - Operating expense increased by \$21 million, primarily as a result of an increase in raw water expenses of \$6 million from the purchase of additional drought water supply, and water treatment and distribution expenses increased by approximately \$8 million as a result of \$5 million increase in the maintenance of distribution mains and \$4 million increase in sewer lines and pumps expenses and sewer treatment plant operation expenses. - Non-operating net expense increased by \$8 million primarily due to the reclassification of the change of equity in JPA partnership fund from amortization expense to non-operating expense. - Capital contributions decreased by \$7 million primarily reflecting a decrease of \$7 million in grant received in fiscal year 2014 compared to the prior year.
+- Water revenues decreased by \$5 million, mainly reflecting an 11.4% decrease in billed water consumption offset by a 9.5% water rate increase in fiscal year 2015. - Wastewater revenues increased by \$4 million, mainly reflecting an 8.5% rate increase in fiscal year 2015. - Operating expense decreased by \$21 million, primarily as a result of negative \$21 million pension expense per implementation of GASB 68 in fiscal year 2015.
+Due to the drought, raw water expenses increased by \$2 million and water treatment and distribution expenses increased by \$2 million as a result of purchase and treatment of supplemental water supply.
+General administration expenses decreased by \$12 million primarily as a result of a \$5 million decrease in amortization expenses and additional \$10 million capitalized administration expenses. - Non-operating net expense decreased by \$4 million primarily due to a \$3 million in bond interest expense paid for advance refunding offset by the \$8 million reclassification of the change of equity in JPA partnership fund from amortization expense to non-operating expense in the prior fiscal year. - Capital contributions increased by \$24 million primarily reflecting an increase of \$11 million in system capacity charges and \$12 million in earned contributions on constructions received in fiscal year 2015 compared to the prior year.
 Page 16 contains additional capital contributions information.

-Table 2 shows changes in the District's net position for the fiscal years ended June 30, 2015, 2014, and 2013:
+Table 2 shows changes in the District's net position for the fiscal years ended June 30, 2016, 2015, and 2014: